Ok, so you have your Shopventory account, it's all synced up, and you can see your sales history and inventory. Now what?

 Inventory freedom, here you come!

 Are you selling something that's not in your POS?
-It's easy to create new Items in Shopventory.
-If you want your inventory to be as accurate as possible, make it a priority to get those new Items in Shopventory this week!
+It's easy to create new Products in Shopventory.
+If you want your inventory to be as accurate as possible, make it a priority to get those new Products in Shopventory this week!

 (7) Start managing your vendors